 Minimal tools are needed, 4/2.5/1.5mm allen keys, 8mm Spanner, and a Screwdriver.

 This is a very simple kit to build.
 Mark Carew, of Openbuilds, has made an excellent instruction video showing you how to build this linear actuator.
-This video can be found in the tab named “Instructions” directly under the thumbnail pictures above.
+This video can be found in the tab named “Documentation” directly under the configurator pictures above.

 what you will be getting

-Everything to make a ACME Lead screw driven linear actuator, powered by a NEMA17 Stepper motor, as to Mark Carew’s specification, with the options chosen above.
-A NEMA17 stepper motor is an optional addition, if you choose not to have a NEMA17 stepper motor, you will still get the mounting and motion hardware.
+Everything to build a NEMA17 ACME Lead Screw linear actuator as to Mark Carew’s specification.
+A NEMA17 stepper motor is an optional addition, if you choose not to have a NEMA17 stepper motor, you will still get the mounting hardware.